euBusinessGraph/eubg-data/data/LAU/README.md

 }
 ```
 * IE - Match by hand.
 According to [wikipedia|https://en.wikipedia.org/wiki/Local_administrative_unit]
 there should be 34 LAU1 codes.
-In the eurostat data there're only 6 LAU1 codes.
+In the eurostat data there are only 6 LAU1 codes.
-There're 8 NUTS3 codes.
+There are 8 NUTS3 codes.
 This leads to the conclusion that LAU1 isn't subregion of NUTS3.
 Probably should bypass it.
 [IE lau|https://en.wikipedia.org/wiki/Local_government_in_the_Republic_of_Ireland].
 * LT - We'll skip these